my-code-dump/watch-that-wheeler-route/README.md

 # MPI Linear Search Algorithm
 This program evenly splits a 1D vector across provided processes.
 The number of processes used are ***16, 32, 64***.
-This program is designed to test
+This program is designed to test linear search scaling with different ammount of processes.

 ## Implementation